qir-alliance/qat/docs/src/DeveloperGuide/ArchitectureOverview.md

 This document assumes familiarity with LLVM,
-[LLVM intermediate representation (IR)](https://llvm.org/docs/LangRef.html), LLVM passes and the `opt` which is used to apply passes to IRs.
+[LLVM intermediate representation (IR)](https://llvm.org/docs/LangRef.html), LLVM passes and the `opt` tool which is used to apply passes to IRs.
 We also assume that the reader is familiar with the
 [QIR specification](https://github.com/microsoft/qsharp-language/tree/main/Specifications/QIR),
 the conventions used for functions and its opaque types.
 We further assume that